What Is Needed for Slip and Slide Kickball? (A Step-by-Step Guide)

 So be sure you have the right materials.

-It could also be a combination of not enough water and not enough soap.
+It could also be a combination of insufficient water and soap.
 So, make sure you’re using the right amounts of each!

-There is some maintenance required when playing slip-and-slide kickball, but it’s nothing too much.
+Some maintenance is required when playing slip-and-slide kickball, but it’s nothing too much.
 One important thing to check occasionally is the tarp stakes.
 Sometimes, the stakes might move up from the ground.

 The stakes becoming dislodged could cause injuries:

-• defensive players could get foot injuries when running to defend a base from runners.
+• Defensive players could get foot injuries from runners when running to defend a base.

-• players running to bases could also get injured if they go off course at all while sliding.
+• Players running to bases could get injured if they go off course while sliding.

 So be sure to check the stakes regularly.

 Making sure the pitch is wet enough is another requirement.
-During the game, players will naturally move the water around and splash it everywhere.
+Players naturally move the water around during the game and splash it everywhere.
 If there is some water loss, the game won’t be as fun and slippery.

-Be sure to keep checking the water levels in the pools and across the drop cloths.
-If you’re adding more water to the drop cloths, you may also want to add more soap to balance it out.
+Keep checking the water levels in the pools and across the drop cloths.
+If you add more water to the drop cloths, you may also want more soap to balance it out.

 Now that you’ve set up your slip-and-slide kickball game and learned all the rules, you can enjoy playing!
 The finished product should consist of four drop cloths connecting four pools, and everything should be super wet, soapy to your preferred level, and slippery.